 To ensure the Warehouse (and any other buildings your facility might have) only trigger duplicate detection, you would also check the Checking Similar Work Requests checkbox for the ‘Warehouse.’

 You can sub-divide even further from here.
-Let's say you do not want work requests for the First Floor HVAC to look at work requests for the Second and Third Floor HVAC.
+Let's say you do not want work requests for the First Floor HVAC to look at work requests for the Second floor HVAC.
 You could further divide your Building by floors like this: